iohzrd/follow/README.md

 ## TODO

 - bundle IPFS binaries and manage execution
+- include index.html with posts to allow styling for browser consumption...
 - change the post list to only contain CID strings, save post objects to file
 - periodically update identities you follow...
 - periodically re-publish self identity